5th Year Weekly Grinds

 Paper 2

-Single Text – The single text being taught in these classes is William Shakespeare’s ‘King Lear.
+Single Text – The single text being taught in these classes is William Shakespeare’s Macbeth.

-***Please note that significant class time will be given over the preparation of this text.
+NB Significant class time will be given to the exploration of the single text.

 The focus will be on developing a clear and substantial understanding of the plot, characters and important themes of the play, as well as beginning the work of identifying and learning important quotation.